brcdmr/depot-in-go/README.md

 # A RESTful API with Go --> depot-in-go

-A RESTful API project developed with Go which has below properties / functions:
+A RESTful API project developed with Go which has below properties / functions: can be accessed via https://depotingo.herokuapp.com/

-    deployed on Heroku and linked to GitHub (main) for automatic deployment can be accessed via https://depotingo.herokuapp.com/
+    * deployed on Heroku and linked to GitHub (main) for automatic deployment
+    * can be accessed via https://depotingo.herokuapp.com/
-    three different endpoints available (getvalue / setvalue / flush) thread safe InMemoryStorage
+    * three different endpoints available (getvalue / setvalue / flush)
+    * thread safe InMemoryStorage
-    InMemoryStorage data is saved at given interval httpServer with LoggingMiddleware, enables exporting .log file has DockerFile
+    * InMemoryStorage data is saved at given interval
+    * httpServer with LoggingMiddleware, enables exporting .log file
+    * has DockerFile
-    has MakeFile with Golang Lint
+    * has MakeFile with Golang Lint
-    code coverage documentations are generated
+    * code coverage documentations are generated
         - apiPackage Test Coverage, for html view run -> go tool cover -html=apitestcoverage.out
         - repositoryPackage Test Coverage, for html view run -> go tool cover -html=repository.out